aarondl/ultimateq/README.md

 This package houses the common irc constants and types necessary throughout the bot.
 It's supposed to remain a small and dependency-less package that all packages can utilize.

+###config
+Config package is used to present a fluent style configuration builder for an irc bot.
+It also provides some validation.

 ###parse
 This package deals with parsing irc protocols.
 It is able to consume irc